breezjirasak/WeFight/README.md

 Both players use the same keyboard to play the game.
 The player on the left uses the A, W, S, and D keys to move around, while the player on the right uses the arrow keys.

 ## Conclusion
+We Fight! is a fun and exciting game that challenges players to use their strategic skills to win the game.
+The game is easy to understand and play, making it suitable for all ages.
+The game's source code is available for download, allowing players to customize the game to their liking.